 Olson notes that an RFP from the IRS could demand that a free-file option enable pre-filled returns or, at the absolute least, automatically import forms that have been sent to the IRS associated with your or a family member’s Social Security number.

 The steps needed from here are simple.

 Congress needs to authorize more funding for the IRS.
 It also ideally would pass the Tax Filing Simplification Act, a proposal dating from 2017 and championed by Sen. Elizabeth Warren (D-MA) that would order the IRS to put together a free-filing system and to offer pre-filled returns.
-The act could perhaps be included in Democrats’ forthcoming budget reconciliation bill.

 A reform like this could make tax filing totally unnecessary for most low-income people.
 Eliminating breaks like the mortgage interest and charitable deductions would make returns unnecessary for most middle- and upper-middle-class people too.

 But those are heavy lifts.
 A huge first step would be to simply fund the IRS adequately, have it pay private tax preparers to process returns for now, and have it hire a software firm to build a real free-file system with pre-filled returns.
 That would eliminate the tax prep industry’s stranglehold on our tax system and make the entire process vastly easier for Americans, especially low-income Americans.

 Update, April 13, 2022: This story has been updated to reflect developments in the news.